Ghassan-Nafash/POC_MelanomaDetector/README.md

 - Jing Li

 # Project documentation
-Please see the documentation of our project "Melanoma Detector" in pdf form here: Melanoma_Detector_Documentation.pdf
+Please see the documentation of our project "Melanoma Detector" in pdf form here:
+\source\Melanoma_Detector_Documentation.pdf

 # Arbeitsmatrix